TomConlin/Semantic_Exchange_Format/README.md

 which has been in use for over twenty years now and has most of the kinks worked out.
-As more specific patterns become absoultley necessary we must create or adopt [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows
+As more specific patterns become absoultley necessary we must create or adopt [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechinistic way with other unknown patterns